 To amend an existing tax law (or to adopt a new law), the Israeli Knesset (Israel’s parliament) generally needs to enact the amending or new law by a majority vote.
 Certain matters are dealt with through regulations which are promulgated based on statutory grants of authority.

-In the past year, the Knesset adopted some significant changes to the tax laws that are expected to influence many domestic and multinational taxpayers.
-Such changes include reduction of the standard corporate income tax rate, a comprehensive reform in the tax-free reorganization rules, and the introduction of a new intellectual property regime, treatment of certain withdrawals (including by way of loans) as well as inter-company loan guarantees as deemed dividends.
+In the past couple of years, the Knesset adopted some significant changes to the tax laws that are expected to influence many domestic and multinational taxpayers.
+Such changes include reduction of the standard corporate income tax rate, a comprehensive reform in the tax-free reorganisation rules, and the introduction of a new intellectual property regime.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

 Following its incorporation and upon commencement of operations in Israel, a corporate entity must register with the Israel Tax Authority (the “ITA”) and open income tax; value added tax (“VAT”) and withholding tax files as well as a file with the National Insurance Institute (the “NII”).

 Taxpayers are required to file income tax returns annually and include a self-assessment of the tax liability.
 Absent extensions that may be applicable or granted, the tax return filing deadline is five months following the end of the tax year for which the tax return is filed.
 Audited financial statements and a tax–accounting reconciliation report are generally required to be submitted with the annual tax return.
 In addition, certain monthly reports are required to be filed with respect to income tax advances, VAT, withholding taxes, and National Insurance.

 Taxpayers are required to retain documentation until the later of seven years from the end of the tax year for which such documents relate or six years from the submission date of the tax return.